 For the Brownie Batter

-- Melt the butter in a medium-sized heavy-based saucepan over medium heat, stirring until the butter melts.
+- Melt the butter in a medium-sized heavy saucepan over medium heat, stirring until it melts.
 Add the sugar and cocoa powder and mix well until combined.
-Take off the heat and pour the mixture into a large mixing bowl.
+Remove the saucepan from the heat and pour the mixture into a large mixing bowl.

 - Add the eggs to the bowl and whisk well to combine.
 Add the flour and fold until just combined.
 Pour the mixture into the base of the prepared baking tin.